-“While it isn’t an exact science, the rule of thumb is that the higher the foam density the higher the quality and the heavier the mattress,” says Fish.
-(Memory foam mattresses often weigh upwards of 100 pounds.)
-Higher density foam translates into a more durable mattress that should last you anywhere from 10 to 15 years.
-Fish suggests looking for foam density of at least 3 pounds per cubic foot.
+Higher-density foam translates into a more durable mattress that should last you anywhere from 10 to 15 years.
+Look for foam density of at least 3 pounds per cubic foot.
 Premium memory foam has a density of 4 to 5 pounds per cubic foot.

 Memory foam firmness is measured in “indentation load deflection,” or ILD.
 In layman’s terms, that’s how much pressure it takes to make a 25% indent in a 4-inch piece of foam.
 Quality memory foam has an ILD between 10 and 50.
 (The higher the ILD, the firmer the mattress.)
 Again, check the brand’s website or reach out to customer support for the ILD if the info isn’t readily available.

 ILD can be useful as a point of comparison, but keep in mind that comfort is subjective.
 Whether you prefer a memory foam mattress with a lower or higher ILD will depend on whether you like a softer or firmer sleep surface.
 (Read our guide to finding the right comfort level for you.)

 Within the memory foam mattress category, there are a few varieties.
 The most common types of memory foam on the market include:

 - Traditional memory foam